jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/1_Safety.typ

 #summary_([
 In conclusion, hydrogen presents significant theoretical potential for ignition, explosion, and detonation.
 However, these risks are contingent upon the presence of proper air-hydrogen mixtures.
-The safety concerns are amplified by two key factors: firstly, the wide range of air-hydrogen mixture ratios that support ignition.
+The safety concerns are amplified by two key factors.
+Firstly, the wide range of air-hydrogen mixture ratios that support ignition.
 Secondly, the sufficiency of small static discharges to initiate ignition or even detonation in these mixtures.
 Beyond the explosion risk, hydrogen's diffusion behavior is essential to consider for safety.
 Material compatibility emerges as a critical factor in hydrogen containment.